Finite-time blowup in a parabolic-parabolic-elliptic chemotaxis model involving indirect signal production: Introduction

-Concerning finite-time singularity formation, Tao and Winkler~\cite{Tao2024} considered a J\"ager-Luckhaus variant \cite{Jaeger1992} of the system \eqref{sys: ks isp ppp}, where the second equation was modified to $\Delta v - \int_\Omega w/|\Omega| + w = 0$, and the source term was taken as $f = -au + bw$ for some constants $a\geq0$ and $b\geq0$.
-They showed that there exist radially symmetric initial data such that solutions of the variant, posed on a ball in five and higher dimensions, blow up in finite time.
-This was deduced by robust comparison methods, which are applicable to cooperative systems involving volume-filling \cite{Painter2002} and phenotype switching \cite{Macfarlane2022}.
-In this regard, we focus on detecting finite-time blowup for \eqref{sys: ks isp pp/ep/e}, a Nagai-type variant \cite{Nagai1995} of \eqref{sys: ks isp ppp}.
+Concerning finite-time singularity formation, Tao and Winkler~\cite{Tao2025} considered a J\"ager-Luckhaus variant of the system \eqref{sys: ks isp ppp}, where the second equation was modified to $\Delta v - \int_\Omega w/|\Omega| + w = 0$, and the source term was taken as $f = -au + bw$ for some constants $a\geq0$ and $b\geq0$.
+They showed that there exist radially symmetric initial data such that solutions of the variant, posed in a ball of five and higher dimensions, blow up in finite time.
+This was deduced by robust comparison methods, which are applicable to cooperative systems involving volume-filling and phenotype switching.
+In this regard, we focus on detecting finite-time blowup for \eqref{sys: ks isp pp/ep/e}, a Nagai-type variant of \eqref{sys: ks isp ppp}.
 Here, we adopt the assumption that the change of $w$ is stationary over time \cite{Jin2016}.
-However, the comparison arguments used in previous works may not be directly applicable to \eqref{sys: ks isp pp/ep/e} due to the loss of certain partial order relations, inter alia.
+Notably, the system~\eqref{sys: ks isp ppp} is also explained as the balanced cases between attraction and repulsion in competing chemotaxis that models the aggregation of microglia observed in Alzheimer's disease~~\cite{Tao2013,Fujie2017,Fujie2019,Ding2019}.